 Paul’s beloved brother Adrian passed away at the hospice in 2016 and Paul vowed to raise money and to help with the upkeep of this wonderful hospice, as it receives very little funding from central Government and mainly relies on voluntary donations.
 Paul said "The care he received as an inpatient was both exemplary and dignified.
 Each time l visited him there he would always remark how the "Garden of Tranquilty" outside his room gave him so much pleasure and relaxation watching the various birds and wildlife going about there daily routines amongst the beautiful trees and flowers.
 I am taking part in The London Walking Marathon, I have never done anything like this before so I am not expecting it to be a "walk in the park"!
 I’m hoping to raise £600 which would pay for the upkeep of the Garden of Tranquility for a year giving future patients the joy and serenity of both the garden and its wildlife."

+We have an amazing selection of events to choose from throughout the year - there is something for every age ability and interest so pleased take a look!
+From sponsored walks, to runs through coloured foam and exclusive ladies lunches there is something for you!
 The fundraising team is here to offer help and advice, if you need any support with your fundraising please don't hesitate to contact a member of the team on 01204 663 055 or email us.